 OSPEAD - Fortifying Monero Against Statistical Attack

-The current mixin selection algorithm (MSA) has been acknowledged as a weak point in Monero's privacy model, but to date no plan has emerged to improve it.
-Over the last six weeks I have developed an outline of a plan to overhaul the algorithm through a technique I have termed OSPEAD: Optimal Static Parametric Estimation of Arbitrary Distributions.
+The current decoy selection algorithm (DSA) has been acknowledged as a weak point in Monero's privacy model, but to date no plan has emerged to improve it.
+Over the last three months I have developed an outline of a plan to overhaul the algorithm through a technique I have termed OSPEAD: Optimal Static Parametric Estimation of Arbitrary Distributions.
 The overhaul should substantially improve user privacy by reducing Monero's statistical attack surface.
 Given that Monero will likely come under increasingly sophisticated attack in the near future, carrying out this plan --- or one like it --- is critical for Monero user privacy and Monero's future as a whole.

 The status quo

-The current mixin selection algorithm (MSA) is based on work in Moser et al. (2018) "An Empirical Analysis of Traceability in the Monero Blockchain".
+The current decoy selection algorithm (DSA) is based on work in Moser et al. (2018) "An Empirical Analysis of Traceability in the Monero Blockchain".
 They suggested a gamma distribution with some fitted shape and scale parameters that ideally would have closely matched the true underlying real spend age distribution, thus concealing the real spends and substantially improving user privacy.

 As far as I have been able to tell, no qualified statistician has reviewed Monero's privacy model, despite the fact that it clearly relies upon resistance to statistical attack to prevent traceability of transactions.
 Or, to word it more alarmingly, no qualified statistician whose goal is to protect the privacy of Monero users has reviewed Monero's privacy model.
 As an empirical microeconomist, I consider myself roughly equivalent to an applied statistician within this context, particularly since transactions are a key object of study within my discipline --- and therefore I may have special subject matter insight into the issue.

-[Fixing the mixin selection algorithm] is important.
+[Fixing the decoy selection algorithm] is important.
 It's the weakest part of monero.

-Furthermore, the risk to user privacy of fully revealing the mechanics of OSPEAD mostly would concern transactions that use the current MSA.
-According to my intuition, I expect that future transactions that use the overhauled MSA determined by OSPEAD will be 70-90% less vulnerable to statistical attack than transactions that use the current MSA.
+According to my intuition, I expect that future transactions that use the overhauled DSA determined by OSPEAD will be 70-90% less vulnerable to statistical attack than transactions that use the current DSA.
 In addition, a "perfectly" implemented nonparametric approach, which will take much more time to develop, would completely eliminate this particular statistical attack vulnerability.
-However, given the fact that any "patch" to the MSA cannot fix problems with past transactions --- and the fact that the blockchain is forever --- it would likely be wise to conceal the mechanics of OSPEAD indefinitely.

 Increasing the ring size is part of Monero's long-term development roadmap.
 However, I have produced evidence that the statistical vulnerability would still remain with larger ring sizes.
-Raising the ring size from 11 to, say, 17 would barely dent the potency of my attack.
-Raising the ring size to 256 would mitigate the attack to a substantial degree, but user privacy would still be at significant risk.
+Raising the ring size from 11 to, say, 16 would barely dent the potency of my attack.
+Raising the ring size to 256 would mitigate the attack to a substantial degree, but user privacy might still be at some risk.
 In other words, we cannot get ourselves out of this problem by simply raising the ring size.

-To use a metaphor, the mixins are like camouflage.
-In order for the camouflage to conceal user privacy, merely having lots camouflage is not enough.
+To use a metaphor, the decoys are like camouflage.
+In order for the camouflage to protect user privacy, merely having lots camouflage is not enough.
 We must also ensure that the camouflage is placed in the right locations.
-My overhaul to the MSA is intended to place the camouflage where it is needed.
+My overhaul to the DSA is intended to place the camouflage where it is needed.

-@j-berman and I will work together to develop and implement OSPEAD, as he outlined in his own CSS proposal. @j-berman will be responsible for translating the output of Monero's C++ code into a statistical framework that I can work with, and vice versa.
+I will work with @j-berman and @mj to develop and implement OSPEAD, as they outlined in their own CSS proposals.
 In order to ensure a degree of peer review of OSPEAD, I am in the process of establishing a scientific review panel of key Monero community members.
 In the event that the review panel cannot be established for some reason, I will submit Milestone 1 (the fully specified estimation plan) to @luigi1111 to simply verify that it exists, and then combine Milestones 2 and 3.

-Milestone 1: Deliver fully specified estimation plan to the scientific review panel (3 weeks)
+Milestone 1: Deliver fully specified estimation plan to the scientific review panel (4.5 weeks FTE)

 My submission to the Monero Vulnerability Response Process contains an outline of the plan to implement OSPEAD, but I left it vague in several places due to time constraints.
 This milestone will involve a full consideration of all potential obstacles and how to surmount them.
+I will also spend 1.5 FTE weeks researching alternatives to OSPEAD.
 The review panel will have an opportunity to suggest alterations in the plan at this point in the process.

-Milestone 2: Deliver initial probability density function to the scientific review panel (5 weeks)
+Milestone 2: Deliver initial probability density function to the scientific review panel (5 weeks FTE)

 This milestone involves implementation of the plan developed for Milestone 1.
 I will write a full report and submit it to the scientific review panel.

-Milestone 3: Deliver final version of probability density function to Monero developers (2 weeks)
+Milestone 3: Deliver final version of probability density function to Monero developers (2 weeks FTE)

-The 10 weeks of work will not be completely contiguous, but I expect Milestone 3 to be reached by January or February 2022.
-I will set the final expiration date for the proposal, for the purposes of the CCS proposal process, to July 2022.
+The 11.5 FTE weeks of work will not be completely contiguous, but I expect Milestone 3 to be reached by February or March 2022.
+The timeline is somewhat dependent upon the hard fork schedule.
+I will set the final expiration date for the proposal, for the purposes of the CCS proposal process, to August 2022.

 My rate for this work is the XMR equivalent of 100USD/hour, which exactly matches the labor rate of the Cypher Stack proposal to research Triptych multisig.
 Implementing Triptych in Monero would allow ring sizes of over 100 inputs without a huge increase in transaction sizes.